Your Tikal Guatemala Mayan Ruins Adventure Begins Here

 We decided to go to Belize due to its close proximity to the United States.
-Its nearby sites also very much appealed to us and we were excited to see some native ruins.
-Ancient Mayan ruins are popular in that area and when friends told us about Tikal we knew we wanted to go.
-Your Tikal Guatemala Mayan Ruins Adventure Begins Here.
+Its nearby sites very much appealed to us and we were excited to see some native ruins.
+Ancient Mayan ruins are popular in this area and when friends told us about this site we knew we wanted to go.
+Our Tikal Guatemala Tour was a highlight of our trip.

 Tikal was very much a functioning Mayan city between the third and tenth centuries.
 Archeologists have evidence that it was the capital of one of the most powerful kingdoms of ancient Maya.
 Remember hundreds of years ago current country borders – like Belize and Guatemala – didn’t exist.
 Instead the Mayans lived on the land.
 The information about their ceremonies involving sacrificing humans and animals to their gods, how they farmed for food and burial rituals was just some of the information our guide shared.

 What to Pack and Wear on a Tikal Day Tour

 I would also pack a backpack with the below:

 - Passport (a must for crossing the border)

 - Money for tipping your tour guide or snacks/souvenirs at the stop along the way

 - If you think your shoes may hurt then definitely pack Band-Aids for blisters!

 Wildlife We Saw at Tikal

 We absolutely adored the tour of the ruins.
 A lot of the joy of the site, however, is some of the cool wildlife you encounter!
 It’s in the rainforest so you’ll have a chance to see some interesting animals if you keep your eyes open.
 Our two guides were wonderful about keeping staying alert and pointing things out to us, like some Howler Monkeys he saw up in the trees.
 It’s very easy to miss them without an expert since they’re up high in the trees and fairly well camouflaged.